vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Siddhāntas, makes no mention of the phenomenon.
 This Ayana-Calana, which literally means 'the movement of the

-proves that the original Sūrya Siddhanta as known to solstitial points'. *
+proves that the original Sūrya Siddhānta as known to solstitial points'. *

 Varāhamihira contained no reference to the movement of The 'Solstitial points' were known amongst Indians as